Standing Forward Bend

 Modifications and Props:

-You can help straighten and lengthen your back more by performing this posture while facing a wall.
+You can straighten and lengthen your back more by performing this posture while facing a wall.
 Stand about one foot away from the wall.
 Bend your knees and curl your torso down, bending forward to come into the pose with your back pressing against the wall.

 Now straighten your knees and walk a bit closer to the wall, using the pressure of the wall on your back to stretch and lengthen your torso downward.